wearscript/weariverse/README.md

 4. For added coolness (and to possible qualify for our featured section), make sure you add some screenshots.
 5. Add whatever tags you feel are appropriate, someday we might have a script search that uses them.
 6. Submit a Pull Request.
 Someone on the WearScript team will review your script, help you get it signed if needed, and will categorize your script.

+##Running locally

+The site is powered via Middleman and is the standard configuration, with deployment on gh-pages.

+1. Install gems needed with `bundle install`
+2. Generate the app metadata `rake apps`
+3. Run the local development server `middleman server`
+4. Verify your changes
+5. Deploy to gh-pages with `rake publish`